wuyingki/WorkBetter/README.md

 ### **Step 1**: Introduce the Work Better application

 Work Better is a HR web application written in JET.
-This web application is designed as a microservice to run in a Docker container and deployed over Kubenetes.
-It is continuously integrated and developer with Wercker and deployed to a Kubernetes cluster running on OCI.
+This web application is designed as a microservice to run in a Docker container and deployed to Kubenetes.
+It is continuously integrated and deployed to a Kubernetes cluster running on OCI.

 * Go to the Work Better dashboard
 * Click on some of the items